-Although Thanksgiving will look different than it ever has before, in my lifetime anyway, we’re still plowing full steam ahead towards cooking up a traditional Thanksgiving feast next week.
+Although Thanksgiving will look different than it ever has before, we’re still plowing full steam ahead towards cooking up a traditional Thanksgiving feast next week.

 Albeit, a much smaller one!

-That said, today I want to share my favorite Thanksgiving dinner recipes (which are all gluten free, of course!) with tips for scaling them down to feed 2-4, instead of a crowd.
+That said, today I want to share my favorite gluten free Thanksgiving dinner recipes with tips for scaling them down to feed 2-4, instead of a crowd.
 You know I love me some leftovers, but having leftovers of every single dish on the table can be a lot, and lead to unnecessary food waste.

 One idea I also want to share is considering doing a Thanksgiving side dish swap or meal share this year.
-Plan with a group of friends or your family, whom you’d normally spend Thanksgiving with but aren’t this year, to each prepare a couple side dishes and deliver/pick them up via contactless door delivery.
+Plan with a group of friends or your family, whom you’d normally spend Thanksgiving with, to each prepare a side dish then pick up/deliver via contactless door delivery.
 My Party Potatoes Deluxe and Best Ever Green Bean Casserole come to mind as excellent candidates for this idea!
 Prepare up to the baking point then deliver, pick up their pre-made dishes, and then cook them up hot and fresh in your own home.

 My Mom delivered a half recipe of unbaked Party Potatoes Deluxe last Easter, when we weren’t able to spend the holiday with my parents, and it was such a treat to enjoy her cooking…cooked at my house!